 Back to prior page

 Rex Bell was a silent screen hero ... he married Clara Bow, the 'It' Girl ... and in later life, he became the Lt.
 Governor of Nevada.
-In the mid 1930s, Bell rode the trail in a series for Colony Pictures and he utilized this horse which was ridden by many heroes - see the page on "White Hoss #1".
+In the 1930s, Bell rode the trail in series for Monogram, Resolute, and Normandy/Colony Pictures and he utilized several horses.
+In (FROM) BROADWAY TO CHEYENNE (Monogram, 1932), THE TONTO KID (Resolute, 1935), and IDAHO KID (Colony, 1936), he rode this white horse which I've labeled as "White Hoss #1 - the hoss with the mottled face" in the Trusty Steeds/Movie Horses section on the Old Corral.
+He rode a plain white hoss with few markings in WEST OF NEVADA (Colony, 1936).

 Above are stuntman Dave Sharpe and the titled cayuse from SILVER STALLION (Monogram, 1940), and the opening credits on the film list the real name of the hoss as Thunder.
 Note that the face markings on this horse, as well as the one shown above with Rex Bell.
-More on this horse in the page on "White Hoss #1".
+More on this horse in the page on "White Hoss #1 - the hoss with the mottled face".

-Above is Dave Sharpe and his black hoss (which some have named 'Thunder', but I think they're confused with the white hoss in SILVER STALLION which was named Thunder).
+Above - Dave Sharpe and his black hoss (which some have called 'Thunder').
+I think people have confused the above horse with the white hoss in SILVER STALLION which was named Thunder.
 This is a publicity still for the Range Busters trio westerns, circa 1942.
-After the war, Sharpe rode the same black horse in COLORADO SERENADE (PRC, 1946) which starred Eddie Dean.
+After the war, Sharpe rode the same black horse in COLORADO SERENADE (PRC, 1946) with Eddie Dean.

 Addison 'Jack' Randall, the younger brother of Three Mesquiteers star Bob Livingston, made 22 starring westerns for Monogram Pictures from 1937-1940, and he rode several different horses during those films.
 The name of the above paint horse is Lucky/Tex which was ridden by a bunch of B-western folks including: Raymond Hatton in his Johnny Mack Brown oaters; Jimmy Wakely in some of his Monogram westerns; John 'Dusty' King during his time as a member of Monogram's Range Busters.

-Below is Randall in a pressbook cover riding an unidentified white horse.
-Below that is Randall with Rusty, the Wonder Horse who was also used by Tom Keene in his early 1941-1942 series at Monogram (and then Keene switched to a horse named Prince which had no face blaze).
+Randall also rode Jack Perrin's Starlight and Rusty, the Wonder Horse.
+Rusty was also used by Tom Keene in his early 1941-1942 series at Monogram (and then Keene switched to a horse named Prince which had no face blaze).
 Hoot Gibson and Chief Thunder Cloud also rode Rusty during their Trail Blazers' films.

 (Courtesy of Les Adams)